stoneskin

 p1.myfunc()

-Save the person class to person.py
+Save the Person class to person.py

-# python.py
+# person.py

 class Person: